-- 1. The term heart block describes disturbances in conduction through the - 2.
-Which is the mildest form of AV block? - 3.
-Which is the most extreme or severe AV block? - 4.
-List four steps that are critical to accurately diagnosing AV blocks:

-- 5. Which is the main characteristic of all first degree AV blocks? - A. All of the impulses are conducted from the atria to the ventricles. - B. Some of the impulses are conducted and some are not. - C. None of the impulses are conducted from the atria to the ventricles. - 6.
-The PR interval in first degree block is short / normal / prolonged. - 7.
-The PR interval in first degree AV block is fixed / variable. - 8.
-The QRS complex in first degree AV block should be normal / wide. - 9.
-First degree block usually - A. causes no symptoms. - B. results in syncope and hypotension. - 10.
-What is the ratio of P waves to QRS complexes in first degree block? - A. 3:1 - B. 2:1 - C. 1:1 - 11.
-Which is a characteristic of all second degree blocks? - A. All of the impulses are conducted from the atria to the ventricles. - B. Some of the impulses are conducted and some are not. - C. None of the impulses are conducted from the atria to the ventricles. - 12.
-Second degree block Mobitz I has a pattern of conduction known as - 13.
-The P P in 2° AVB MI is regular / irregular. - 14.
-The PR interval in 2° AVB MI is fixed / variable. - 15.
-The P-R interval in 2° AVB MI is progressively shortens / lengthens until a P wave occurs that is not followed by a QRS. - 16.
-This pattern causes the ventricular rhythm to be regular / irregular. - 17.
-The repetitive ventricular pattern is called beating. - 18.
-The QRS complex in 2° AVB MI should be normal / wide.
+1. The term heart block describes disturbances in conduction through the 2.
+Which is the mildest form of AV block?
+3. Which is the most extreme or severe AV block?
+4. List four steps that are critical to accurately diagnosing AV blocks: 5.
+Which is the main characteristic of all first degree AV blocks?
+A. All of the atrial impulses are conducted to the ventricles.
+B. Some of the atrial impulses are conducted to the ventricles and some are not.
+C. None of the atrial impulses are conducted to the ventricles.
+6. The PR interval in first degree block is short / normal / prolonged.
+7. The PR interval in first degree AV block is fixed / variable.
+8. The QRS complex in first degree AV block should be normal / wide.
+9. First degree block usually A. causes no symptoms.B. results in syncope and hypotension.
+10. What is the ratio of P waves to QRS complexes in first degree block?
+A. 3:1 B. 2:1 C. 1:1 11.
+Which is a characteristic of all second degree blocks?
+A. All of the atrial impulses are conducted to the ventricles.
+B. Some of the atrial impulses are conducted to the ventricles and some are not.
+C. None of the atrial impulses are conducted to the ventricles.
+12. Second degree block Mobitz I has a pattern of conduction known as 13.
+The P - P in 2° AVB MI is regular / irregular .
+14. The PR interval in 2° AVB MI is fixed / variable.
+15. The P-R interval in 2° AVB MI is progressively shortens / lengthens until a P wave occurs that is not followed by a QRS.
+16. This pattern causes the ventricular rhythm to be regular / irregular.
+17. The repetitive ventricular pattern is calledbeating.
+18. The QRS complex in 2° AVB MI should be normal / wide.
+19. The P - P in a 2° AVB MII is regular / irregular.

-- 19. The P P in a 2° AVB MII is regular / irregular. - 20.
-The PR interval in 2° AVB Mobitz II (MII) is fixed / variable. - 21.
-The ventricular pattern in a 2° AVB MII with a fixed conduction ratio is regular / irregular. - 22.
-The location of the conduction disturbance in 2° AVB MII may be in the or . - 23.
-As a result, the QRS may be narrow if located in the . and wide if located in the . - 24.
-2° AVB MII is less / more serious than Mobitz I.

-25. Mobitz II has a potential to progress suddenly to

-26. The treatment of choice for 2° AVB MII with a wide QRS is

-- A. Atropine B. Pacing - Why? - 27.
-Which is a characteristic of all 3° AV blocks? - A. All of the impulses are conducted from the atria to the ventricles. - B. Some of the impulses are conducted and some are not. - C. None of the impulses are conducted from the atria to the ventricles. - 28.
-In 3° AVB, the atria and ventricles beat synchronously with / independent of each other. - 29.
-The P P in a 3° AVB is regular / irregular. - 30.
-The R R in a 3° AVB is regular / irregular. - 31.
-The P-R interval in a 3° AVB is fixed / variable. - 32.
-In 3° AVB, P waves have direct / no relationship to the QRS complexes. - 33.
-The QRS in 3° AVB may be narrow if the ventricles become paced by the and wide if the escape pacemaker comes from the - 34.
-Third degree block can progress suddenly to - 35.
-List three physical symptoms commonly experienced by patients with 3° AVB - 36.
-What is the treatment of choice for 3° AVB? - A. Atropine
+20. The PR interval in 2° AVB Mobitz II (MII) is fixed / variable .
+21. The ventricular pattern in a 2° AVB MII with a fixed conduction ratio is regular / irregular.
+22. The location of the conduction disturbance in 2° AVB MII may be in the or 23.
+As a result, the QRS may be narrow if located in the 24.
+2° AVB MII is less / more serious than Mobitz I. 25.
+Mobitz II has a potential to progress suddenly to 26.
+The first treatment of choice for 2° AVB MII with a wide QRS is A. Atropine B. Norepinephrine Why?
+27. Which is a characteristic of all 3° AV blocks?
+A. All of the atrial impulses are conducted to the ventricles.
+B. Some of the atrial impulses are conducted to the ventricles and some are not.
+C. None of the atrial impulses are conducted to the ventricles.
+28. In 3° AVB, the atria and ventricles beat synchronously with / independent of each other.
+29. The P - P in a 3° AVB is regular / irregular.
+30. The R - R in a 3° AVB is regular / irregular.
+31. The P-R interval in a 3° AVB is fixed / variable.
+32. In 3° AVB, P waves have direct / no relationship to the QRS complexes.
+33. The QRS in 3° AVB may be narrow if the ventricles become paced by theand wide if the escape pacemaker comes from the 34.
+Third degree block can progress suddenly to 35.
+List three physical symptoms commonly experienced by patients with 3° AVB 36.
+What is the first treatment of choice for 3° AVB?
+A. Atropine B. Norepinephrine Why?